Contents

 How Trino Executes A Query: Coordinator, Workers, Stages, Tasks, Drivers, And Pages

-Trino can feel hard to learn because the words are unfamiliar before the code is hard: coordinator, worker, catalog, connector, split, stage, task, driver, operator, page, block.
+Trino can feel hard to learn because the execution vocabulary is unfamiliar: coordinator, worker, catalog, connector, split, stage, task, driver, operator, page, block.

 The useful way to learn Trino is to follow one query through the system and keep asking the same question: